-The individual Doctoral Capstone Experience is a 14 week (560 hours), full-time, student directed experience (ACOTE D.1.5).
-The purpose of the experience is to provide an in-depth experience in one or more of the following areas: clinical practice, research, administration, leadership, program and policy development, advocacy, education and theory (ACOTE D.1.0).
+The individual Doctoral Capstone Experience is a 14 week, full-time, and minimal of 32 hours per week, student directed experience (ACOTE D.1.5).
+Prior fieldwork or work experience may not be substituted for any part of this doctoral capstone experience.
+The experience provides an in-depth exposure in one or more of the following areas: clinical practice, research, administration, leadership, program and policy development, advocacy, and education, (ACOTE D.1.0).
 Furthermore, the Doctoral Capstone Experience allows the students to demonstrate their ability to synthesize knowledge learned in the academic program, integrated with past knowledge and experiences, to demonstrate advanced conceptual and technical competencies.
 The capstone experience is the "doing" aspect of the capstone process, where the student places their inquiry in action, utilizing the clinical skills they have honed throughout their prior didactic and clinical work in the program.
-The Doctoral Capstone Experience is designed and delivered with faculty support and provided in settings consistent with the program's curriculum (ACOTE D.1.2).
-The student is mentored by a faculty member and a community site mentor with expertise consistent with the student's area of focus.
-At Rush University the Doctoral Capstone Experience is organized around the same four tracks of the Doctoral Capstone and Doctoral Capstone Project:
+The Doctoral Capstone Experience is designed and delivered in collaboration with a faculty member with documented expertise in the content area of the capstone and provided in settings consistent with the program's curriculum (ACOTE D.1.1, D.1.3).
+The student is also mentored by a site mentor with expertise consistent with the student's area of focus (D.1.2).